LuisPostigo/GTOC_visualizer/README.md

 ## Download/Install

 Navigate to the "download" folder.
-Select either the windows/linux installer, or the MacOS one.
+Select either the windows/linux installer (GTOC Visualizer_0.1.0_x64-setup.exe), or the MacOS one (GTOC_Visualizer_MacOS.zip).

 > [!WARNING]
 > For MacOS users: When running the downloaded file, an error "Apple can’t check app for malicious software..." may show up.
 In that event: